SelfishGene/SFHQ-dataset/README.md

     - [Face Synthetics Dataset](https://github.com/microsoft/FaceSynthetics) which contains 3D models of faces (part 2)
     - generated images using [stable diffusion v1.4 model](https://github.com/CompVis/stable-diffusion) using various face portrait prompts that span a wide range of ethnicities, ages, expressions, hairstyles, etc. (part 2)
 1. Each inspiration image was encoded by [encoder4editing (e4e)](https://github.com/omertov/encoder4editing) into [StyleGAN2](https://github.com/NVlabs/stylegan2-ada-pytorch) latent space (StyleGAN2 is a generative face model tained on [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset)) and multiple candidate images were generated from each inspiration image
-1. These candidate images were then further curated and verified as being photo-realistic and high quality by a single human (me) and a machine learning assistant model that was trained to approximate my own human judgments and helped me scale myself to asses the quality of all images in the dataset
+1. These candidate images were then further curated and verified as being photo-realistic and high quality by a single human (me) and a machine learning assistant model that was trained to approximate my own human judgments and helped me scale myself to asses the quality of all images in the dataset.
+The code for the tool used for this purpuse [can be found here](https://github.com/SelfishGene/visual_taste_approximator)
 1. Near duplicates and images that were too similar were removed using CLIP features (no two images in the dataset have CLIP similarity score of greater than ~0.92)
 1. From each image various pre-trained features were extracted and provided here for convenience, in particular CLIP features for fast textual query of the dataset, the feaures are under `pretrained_features/` folder
 1. From each image, semantic segmentation maps were extracted using [Face Parsing BiSeNet](https://github.com/zllrunning/face-parsing.PyTorch) and are provided in the dataset under under `segmentations/` folder